jasonbayton/11ty/_src/projects/managed-settings/support/get-started.md

 Once configured and ready to deploy, push the application to desired devices.

-For licenced organisations, read up on [Customising the MANAGED SETTINGS experience](/projects/managed-settings/support/customising-managed-settings).
+For licensed organisations, read up on [Customising the MANAGED SETTINGS experience](/projects/managed-settings/support/customising-managed-settings).